 Freedom of expression extends to the right to demonstrate, protest, and advocate through public assemblies, marches, and demonstrations.
 These activities must comply with this policy.

-To address public safety issues (routes of march, necessary public safety staffing, etc.), where possible groups contemplating holding public assemblies, marches, or demonstrations are strongly encouraged to notify the University Police, preferably at least 48 hours in advance.
+a.
+To address public safety issues (routes of march, necessary public safety staffing, etc.), when possible groups contemplating holding public assemblies, marches, or demonstrations are strongly encouraged to notify the University Police 48 hours in advance of the event.

-Where facilities or equipment are required, formal scheduling protocols and reservation procedures for booking equipment must be followed.
-(See Appendix A.2).
+c.
+Where facilities or equipment are required, formal scheduling protocols, and reservation procedures for booking equipment must be followed (See Appendix A.2.).

-The University President has delegated oversight of campus demonstrations to the Vice President for Student Affairs to ensure protection of freedom of expression and constitutional rights.
-This Vice President will cooperate with University Police, if needed, to implement dispersal procedures only when participants have exceeded the limits of their constitutional rights or exceeded the general limitations of this policy (See General Limitations).
+d.
+The University President has delegated the oversight of campus demonstrations to the Vice President for Student Affairs to ensure protection of freedom of expression and constitutional rights.
+This Vice President will cooperate with University Police, if needed, to implement dispersal procedures only when participants have exceeded the limits of their constitutional rights or exceeded the general limitations of this policy (See Section IV.
+General Limitations).

-Nothing in this section should be construed as prohibiting spontaneous speech events which arise from news or affairs that reach public awareness less than 48 hours prior to the event.
+e.
+Nothing in this section should be construed as prohibiting spontaneous speech events which arise from news or affairs that reach public awareness.